nh83012001/syria-violence-detection/local-db-setup/README.md

 # Running local database/uploading json of tweets to it/getting setup for NLP and Algorithms playground

+### NLP setup
-- Download Neo4j desktop (do an update if already installed)
+- Download Neo4j desktop
 - Start a database 3.5.17
-- Add Apoc and Graph Algorithms plugins at the bottom of the summary page
+- Add Apoc plugin at the bottom of the summary page
 - Click the 3 horizontal dots on summary page next to your database, choose ‘Manage’
 - Click on settings and add the following statement `apoc.import.file.enabled=true`